-Successful co-authoring has several components.
+Successful ghostwriting has several components.

-2. Support Materials
+2. Support materials

-3. Filling in the Gaps
+3. Filling in the gaps

 Soon your ghostwriter needs to fill in the gaps and learn the links you see between the pieces of information you have shared.
-This may be achieved by internet-based research to identify historical details you’ve forgotten, or to broaden the context of your experiences.
-Your co-author prepares questions for your next phone meeting and as you answer them, s/he types details into the growing document.
+This may be achieved by internet-based research to identify historical details you’ve forgotten or to broaden the context of your experiences.
+Your co-author prepares questions for your next phone meeting, and as you answer them, s/he types details for the growing document.
 You create a memory list.
 Clients often feel that these questions prompt an interesting and creative re-evaluation as part of the ghostwriting process—explaining the how and why so that your story now provides you with new, or unexpected, insights about your life.

-Give us a ring at 207-353-5454, M-F, 9-5 ET or email us to set up an appointment to answer your questions and discuss your project.
+Then, give us a ring at 207-353-5454, M-F, 9-5 ET or email us to set up an appointment to answer your questions and discuss your project.
 Suggest three dates and times that work for you and we will confirm one.

 Take the next step & call us today to launch the ghostwriting process!